‘Internationally Accredited’ Pet Cremation Operator Can’t Authenticate Remains & Accreditor Has No Complaints Process

 _____________

-To: Donna Shugart-Bethune, Executive Director, IAOPCC Doyle L. Shugart, President, IAOPCC
+To: Donna Shugart-Bethune, Executive Director, IAOPCC

 Subject: FORMAL NOTICE of Ethical Breach & Inquiry Sought: Member - Pet Farewells (NZ Pet Cremate Limited)

-Despite formal requests, Pet Farewells has been unable to provide the "accurate and up-to-date records" required to verify the chain of custody for my dog, Harry.
+Despite formal requests, Pet Farewells has been unable and/or unwilling to provide the "accurate and up-to-date records" required to verify the chain of custody for my dog, Harry.
 Furthermore, they have provided scientific claims regarding the disappearance of gold during cremation that contradict established metallurgical facts.

-As the leadership of the IAOPCC, and as owners of your own multi-generational pet funeral business, you understand that your accreditation is used by members to project a level of trust that justifies premium fees.
+As the leadership of the IAOPCC, and as owner of your own multi-generational pet funeral business, you understand that your accreditation is used by members to project a level of trust that justifies premium fees.
 If a member cannot produce a "Point 8" audit trail, and also communicates with an owner in a manner that breaches your requirement of them that they treat pet owners with "dignity, respect, and the utmost care", then that trust is illusory.

 Accordingly, I am seeking your official position on whether such a failure warrants an investigation into their status.